FerPapi/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: *Student should provide answer here*
+A: The naked twins are an extra constraint to the problem, therefore, it should be used just as the "eliminate" strategy, just before trying to assign a value to a box

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: *Student should provide answer here*
+A: The Diagonals are extra units, therefore, they are extra constraints to the problem.
+The search space is smaller, in this case.
+The same strategy to solve a normal Sudoku can be applied

 ### Install

 This project requires **Python 3**.

 We recommend students install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
 Please try using the environment we provided in the Anaconda lesson of the Nanodegree.

 ##### Optional: Pygame